- Search The Registry

 Officially the Universal African Black Cross Nurses; an international organization of nurses which was founded based upon the model of the Red Cross.
 They were established to provide health services and education to people of African descent.
 In 1920, Henrietta Vinton Davis established the Black Cross Nurses (BCN) in Philadelphia as an auxiliary of (UNIA).
 The BCN served as the women's auxiliary of the UNIA, placing women in a supportive role, while the men's auxiliary served in a protective role.
 Marcus Garvey wanted everyone in the UNIA to feel they belonged within the organization, and the BCN served that purpose for women.

 In their beginning the BCN was based on the World War I nurse model of the Red Cross.
-Local chapters were established with a matron, head nurse, secretary and treasurer to provide health services and hygiene education to black members of the community.
-Few programs existed which would admit people of African descent into nursing training at the time and many health facilities provided unequal care to black patrons; one of the goals of the organization was addressing these discrepancies.
-Doctors, nurses and lay practitioners took courses ranging from six months to a year to make sure that standardized care was being given.
+Local chapters were established with a matron, head nurse, secretary, and treasurer to provide health services and hygiene education to black members of the community.
+Few programs existed which would admit people of African descent into nursing training at the time and many health facilities provided unequal care to black patrons; one of the goals of the organization was to address these discrepancies.
+Doctors, nurses, and lay practitioners took courses ranging from six months to a year to make sure that standardized care was being given.

 Criticism of the dress and cape stemmed from a comparison to a nun's habit, while UNIA men's uniforms resembled military attire.
 Additional responsibilities of the BCN included singing in a choir and marching in parades.
 Choir rehearsals were on Friday.
 Marching practice was necessary as local chapters participated in parades on holidays such as Memorial Day and the Fourth of July, sometimes carrying the Black Nationalist flag.